-The guinea pigs are possibly the cutest furry rodent pets we can have!
-What makes them so unique and special is that they are the most sociable house pets out there.
-And, they’re vegetarian!
-Don’t let this fool you – vegetarian meal planning can be tricky too.
-We as their owners must plan out their nutrition well.
-Just because they are vegetarians doesn’t mean we should toss anything in their cage.
-Yes, it is simple to organize a vegetarian menu, but there are some veggies and fruits that need more research before you feed the cavy.
-For example, such food is bean sprouts.
+The guinea pigs are the most sociable house pets out there.
+They’re also vegetarian.
+We as their owners must plan out their nutrition.
+It is simple to organize a vegetarian menu, but there are some veggies and fruits that need more research before you feed the cavy.
+For example, the bean sprouts.

 Can guinea pigs eat bean sprouts?
-Yes, guinea pigs can eat bean sprouts.
-However, this is one of those foods the guinea pigs dislike a bit, even though they can eat it.
-Some cavies like the taste of bean sprouts, but most of them don’t.
-The bean sprouts have a specific taste, smell, and aroma, so even if the cavy eats this, sometimes it will not be too satisfied.
-The bean sprouts are not the main food for cavies, but they have some benefits.
-This is why it’s ok to give bean sprouts to cavies in small amounts, just once or twice a week – not more.
+Guinea pigs can eat bean sprouts.
+However, even though the guinea pigs can eat it, this is one of the foods they dislike.
+The bean sprouts have a distinct taste, smell, and aroma, so even if the cavy eats them, it may not be completely satisfied.
+Although bean sprouts are not the primary food for cavies, they do have some benefits.

-One benefit is that bean sprouts have carbs and proteins, and this gives the cavy enough energy during the day.
-There is almost no fat in bean sprouts, and this keeps blood vessels and cardiovascular system healthy.
+Bean sprouts have carbs and proteins.
+This gives the cavy enough energy during the day.
+It contains almost no fat, and this keeps blood vessels and the cardiovascular system healthy.

-If given in moderation, the bean sprouts will work up digestion well, because all bean-like foods have fibers that improve digestion instantly.
+If given in moderation, the bean sprouts will work up digestion well.
+All bean-like foods have fibers that improve digestion instantly.

 Also, there are many good minerals in bean sprouts.
-The leaf part has the vitamin C too, also vitamin K and other minerals that can stop the calcium buildup!
+The leaf part has vitamin C and K, and other minerals that can stop the calcium buildup.
 This is good because too much calcium can create bladder and kidney stones for the cavy.

 Other benefits of bean sprouts are good eyesight, prevention of heart problems, and healthier bones.
-However, even with all these benefits, the bean sprouts must be given rarely, because they come with risks at the same time.
-We’ll mention them in another section below.
+However, even with all these benefits, the bean sprouts must be given rarely because they come with risks at the same time.

 Nutrition Facts of Bean Sprouts

 The bean sprouts are literally sprouts of beans.
-Usually, any bean can be used for this, but most commonly used are the mung beans, and soybeans too.
-Sprouts as a type of food are rich in fibers, they have almost no fats (this goes for the mung beans).
-For guinea pigs, they are good for overall health but let’s see the nutrition values of bean sprouts in details.
+Usually, any bean can be used for this, but the most commonly used are mung beans and soybeans.
+Sprouts as a type of food are rich in fibers and they have almost no fats.
+For guinea pigs, they are good for overall health but let’s see the nutrition values of bean sprouts in detail.

 For a serving of 3 oz (100 g) of bean sprouts, there is: